n-a-gilbert/isdm_examples/README.md

 #### data

-* y : the number of week-long sampling occasions bear was detected at a given camera
+* y : a matrix with rows representing cameras and columns representing sampling occasions.
+1 = bobcat detected during sampling occasion, 0 = bobcat NOT detected during sampling occasion, NA = camera not active during this sampling occasion
 * e: an effort bias term used in the harvest submodel.
 This is, for each county, the percent of hunters statewide who operated in a given county
 * w: the number of bobcats harvested in each county in 2018
 * num: number of adjacent grid cells to each grid cell